madachy/se-lib.org/source/index.rst

 Feedback
 ==================

 We value your feedback.
 Tell us how we can make se-lib, its documentation and this website more useful.
-Please send comments, suggestions and interest in supporting the development to `info@pyml.fun <mailto:info@pyml.fun>`_.
+Please send comments, suggestions and interest in supporting the development to `info@se-lib.org <mailto:info@se-lib.org>`_.